auth0/docs/articles/appliance/geo-ha2.md

 Auth0 requires the use of a geographically-aware load balancer or DNS failover solution that prefers to serve application requests using the primary data center, despite the fact that the Appliance instances in the hot standby data center are active and able to serve the requests.

 The application tier remains unaware of the locality of the primary data node, whereas the data layer resolves the location of the primary node (the only node that receives application queries).
-Additionally, the current implementation does not perform sharing or reading from a secondary replica, so all read and write activities are served by the primary node.
-For example, if the data centers for the geo cluster are in California (CA) and Texas (TX) and the ones in TX are active, any request serviced by the CA nodes at the application level requires data to then be written to a node in TX.
-This generally results in poorer performance due to the requests (and resulting round-trips) required to obtain the necessary data.
+The primary node serves all read and write activities.
+For example, if the data centers for the geo cluster are in State A and State B and the ones in State B are active, any request serviced by the State A nodes at the application level requires data to then be written to a node in State B. This generally results in poorer performance due to the requests (and resulting round-trips) required to obtain the necessary data.
 Using a geographically-aware load balancer or DNS failover solution mitigates this performance issue.

 ### Data Tier